HibbanHaroon/goal-tracker/README.md

 Although the major functionalities are implemented, there are still a lot of things to implement to make this application better:

-- Make the website responsive for mobile devices.
+- ✅ Make the website responsive for mobile devices.
-- Resolve the issue that the user stays on the Home Page for a few seconds before navigating to the Goal Tracker page.
+- ✅ Resolve the issue that the user stays on the Home Page for a few seconds before navigating to the Goal Tracker page.
-- Add Footer to the Home Page
+- ✅ Add Footer to the Home Page
-- Add a cursor and make it move from one circle to another like a portal on the Home Page.
+- ⚠️ Add a cursor and make it move from one circle to another like a portal on the Home Page.
+(I don't wanna do this anymore :) Date: 12/11/2025)
-- Make the goals list scrollable if the list increases to a certain height
+- ✅ Make the goals list scrollable if the list increases to a certain height
-- Connect Goal Tracker to a Firestore Database and add the daily goals.
+- ✅ Connect Goal Tracker to a Firestore Database and add the daily goals.
-- Add a graph to show the progress of the daily goals for the whole year.
+- ✅ Add a graph to show the progress of the daily goals for the whole year.

+Update 12/11/2025: All the issues are fixed and I feel good about this application and the way it turned out :)

 ## Run Locally

 Clone the project